 She continued studying with national and international conductors such as the American David Handel, the Spanish Iñigo Pirfano and the Chilean Eduardo Browne.
 She finished her degree in orchestral conduction master degree at Alfonso X El Sabio University (Spain), with the professors Miguel Romea and Andrés Salado, thanks to “Chile Crea” scholarship by the Chilean Ministry of Arts and Culture, to finish the Master degree in Orchestral conducting due to her academic aquintments and projection on the field.

-Alfonsina has also been under the teaching of Dr. Kaitlin Bove (USA), Dr. Mariana Farah (USA), Dr. Carolyn Watson (USA), Rodolfo Saglimbeni (Venezuela), Dominic Grier (UK), and under the close tutoring of Denise Ham (UK) HonARAM, ARCM, GTCL, LTCL, Director of London Conducting Academy.
+Alfonsina has also been under the teaching of Dr. Kaitlin Bove (USA), Dr. Mariana Farah (USA), Dr. Carolyn Watson (USA), Rodolfo Saglimbeni (Venezuela), Dominic Grier (UK), Denise Ham (UK), and now and under the close tutoring of Carlos Riazuelo, founder of the Caracas Symphony Orchestra and a reckoned Opera conductor.

-Thanks to her participation for two years as soprano in the Choir of the National Symphony Orchestra of Chile, she had collaborated and been part of high level classical concerts with conductors such as Leonid Grin, François López-Ferrer, Ligia Amado, Rodolfo Saglimbeni, Aldo Sisillo, David del Pino, Alejandra Urrutia, Juan Pablo Izquierdo and many other prestigious artists in Latin America.
+Thanks to her participation for two years as soprano in the Choir of the National Symphony Orchestra of Chile, she had collaborated and been part of high level classical concerts with conductors such as Leonid Grin, François López-Ferrer, Ligia Amado, Rodolfo Saglimbeni, Aldo Sisillo, David del Pino, Alejandra Urrutia, Juan Pablo Izquierdo, Dominic Grier, P. Sulkowsky, P. Osa, and many other prestigious artists in Latin America and Europe

 From 2016 to 2019 she was the chief conductor of the Youth Philharmonic Orchestra of Curacaví and the Presbyterian Choir of San Esteban, developing repertoire of sacred music and fusion Latin American music.
-Currently she is the associate conductor from Sierra de Madrid youth Orchestra.
+In 2022 began his participation in the Sierra de Madrid Youth Orchestra, where in 2023 achieve the position of Manager and Associate Conductor until 2026.

 Monthly magazine publication by the Internacional society of chilean musicians abroad.